realishanpatra/quiz-platform/README.md

-# QuizVerse
+# PICTIAP

-QuizVerse is a modern learning platform built with Next.js and Firebase.
+PICTIAP is a modern learning platform built with Next.js and Firebase.
 It provides a seamless experience for both students and teachers.

 ## Features